keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 In order for the brain to care is must work toward something important, and what’s more important than a little competition?

-There’s a metric shit ton of these “brain gyms” available on smart phones now.
+There’s a metric shit ton of these “brain gyms” out there.
 I’m not going to push any specific one here.[^26]

 Who needs to practice these brain games?